Urban-Meteorology-Reading/UMEP-Docs/docs/source/Tutorials/SuewsSpatial.rst

 #. **Daylight savings and UTC**
 #. **Initial conditions**

-The two optional frames (*Land use fractions* and *Wall area*) should be used if the ESTM model is used to estimate the storage energy term (Q\ :sub:`S`).
+The two optional frames (*Land use fractions* and *Wall area*) should be used if the ESTM model is used to estimate the storage energy term (\delta Q\ :sub:`S`).
 In this tutorial we use the *OHM* modelling scheme so these two tabs can be ignored for now.

 - Close *SUEWS Prepare*